emehrkay/ssssg/README.md

 ##Usage

+SSSSG is easy to use as it does one thing -- turn markdown files into html.

+Once installed, you simply point the python file to your markdown files.

-SSSSG is easy to use employing only two commands: `run` and `index`.
+employing only one command `run` and `index`.
 You will need to setup your site files with the following rules:

 1. Create a directory to store your pages.
 The directory name will be the name that you reference when you run the site.
 2. Store all of your viewable files with a `.md` extension.